Periodic Reeb orbits on prequantization bundles: Introduction

-\begin{Cor}[\cite{EL, BLMR}] Let $S$ be a hypersurface in $\R^{2n}$ satisfying
+\begin{Cor}[\cite{EL, BLMR}] Let $\Sigma$ be a hypersurface in $\R^{2n}$ satisfying

 where $\nu_{\Sigma}(x)$ is the exterior unit normal vector of $\Sigma$ at $x$.
-Then $S$ is starshaped and we denote by $\xi = \ker \alpha_0$ the standard contact structure on $S$.
+Then $\Sigma$ is starshaped and we denote by $\xi = \ker \alpha_0$ the standard contact structure on $\Sigma$.
 Assume there exists a point $x_{0} \in \R^{2n}$ and numbers $0<r\leq R$ with $R<r\sqrt{2}$ such that:

-Assume also that Then $\Sigma$ carries at least $n$ geometrically distinct periodic Reeb orbits. \end{Cor} Another proof of this result with the additional assumption that the contact form is non degenerate was given by the second author in \cite{G}.
+Then $\Sigma$ carries at least $n$ geometrically distinct periodic Reeb orbits. \end{Cor} Another proof of this result with the additional assumption that the contact form is non degenerate was given by the second author in \cite{G}.

 The study of periodic Reeb orbits can be translated in the study of periodic solutions of Hamiltonian systems and has a long history which, probably, started when Poincar\'e pointed out their interest.
-The question of lower bounds on the number of simple periodic Reeb orbits on compact manifold is wide open; it is not even known for the standard sphere in $\R^{2n}$.
+The question of lower bounds on the number of simple periodic Reeb orbits on compact manifold is wide open; it is not even known for the standard contact structure on the sphere in $\R^{2n}$.
 In fact, the existence of one periodic Reeb orbit on every compact contact manifold (Weinstein conjecture) is still open in dimension greater than 3 where it was proven by Taubes \cite{Taubes_Weinstein_conjecture_I}.
-Taubes result was then improved independantly by Cristofaro-Gardiner and Hutchings \cite{GH} and by Ginzburg, Hein, Hryniewicz and Macarini \cite{GHHM}, who proved that every contact form on a closed three-manifold has at least two embedded periodic Reeb orbits.
+Taubes result was then improved independently by Cristofaro-Gardiner and Hutchings \cite{GH} and by Ginzburg, Hein, Hryniewicz and Macarini \cite{GHHM}, who proved that every contact form on a closed three-manifold has at least two embedded periodic Reeb orbits.